justarecipe/justarecipe.github.io/_posts/2021-11-10-the-best-eggless-chocolate-chip-cookies.md

 Add the dry ingredients to the mixing bowl, one spoonful at a time while the mixer is on low.
 Mix until just combined.
 Add the chocolate chips.
 Mix again on low until just combined.

 Use a cookie dough scoop to place uniform cookies on the prepared parchment-lined cookie sheet.
 Bake for 10 minutes until just golden brown on the edges.
 Remove from sheet and transfer to wire rack to cool.

+Store in an airtight container at room temperature.

+\*If you have chocolate bars lying around, chop up the chocolate bar and add those pieces as part of the 2 cups of chocolate chips.

+_This recipe was inspired by_ [_Mommy's Home Cooking_](https://mommyshomecooking.com/the-best-eggless-chocolate-chip-cookies/#recipe)_._